hbctraining/Intro-to-ChIPseq/lessons/06_combine_chipQC_and_metrics.md

 - **The signal from blacklisted regions has been shown to contribute to confound peak callers and fragment length estimation.** We should keep track and filter reads mapping to these areas.

-*In our experiment, the RiBL percentages look reasonable since they not incredibly high.*
+*In our experiment, the RiBL percentages look reasonable since they not incredibly high.
+It is possible that the higher SSD values could be due to open chromatin regions that fragment more easily or hyper-ChIPable regions, which are highly expressed loci enriched in ChIP-seq experiments of many unrelated proteins - systematic false positives.*

 > **NOTE:** If you had filtered out blacklisted regions before peak calling, and those filtered BAM files are used as input to `ChIPQC` you will not need to evaluate this metric.